alex-netkachov/pwd/README.md

   folder begins with `.`, the directory reader will not display this folder in the list of encrypted files.
 Archived files are checked when the tool starts and can be opened with `.open`.
-- `.cc name` copies value of a `name: value` pair to clipboard. `clip.exe` is used for Windows and WSL,
+- `.cc name` copies value of a `name: value` pair to clipboard.
+There are two
-  `pbcopy` is for mac, and `xsel` is for Linux.
-There are two shortcuts: `.ccu` for `.cc user` and `.ccp` for `.cc password`.
+  shortcuts: `.ccu` for `.cc user` and `.ccp` for `.cc password`.
 The clipboard is cleared in 5 seconds after copying.
 - `.clear` clears the console.
-- `.export [path]` writes the encrypted password files to a single HTML file.
+- `.export path` writes the encrypted password files to a single HTML file.

 Also see a list of readline commands: https://github.com/tonerdo/readline

-## Using on Android
+## Using on other devices

-### HTML Export

-Export your password files to HTML and open them with Chrome browser as follows:
+Export your password files to HTML and open them with browser as follows:

-1) Start pwd and use `.export` command to write your passwords to an HTML file.
+1) Start pwd and use `.export path` command to write your passwords to an HTML file.
-2) Copy this file to your phone, either by commiting to the shared repository or by copying it through Bluetooth, or by any other method.
+2) Copy this file to your phone, tablet, or laptop without `pwd`.
-3) Open the copied HTML file in your Android's browser and follow the onscreen instruction.
+3) Open the copied HTML file in a browser and follow the onscreen instruction.

+## Technicalities

+While copying text to the clipboard `clip.exe` is used for Windows and WSL, `pbcopy` is for mac, and `xsel` is for Linux.

 ## Story of pwd